itisnajim/color_extract/README.md

 ### ColorExtractor

 The `ColorExtractor` it's the widget we want to extract the average color from.
-It's a wrapper for RepaintBoundary so you can use `RepaintBoundary` also instead.
+It serves as a wrapper for RepaintBoundary, so you can utilize RepaintBoundary as an alternative.

 ```dart
 ColorExtractor(